BigSoftVideo/DOTE/install.md

 Contact us if you are interested in using _DOTE_ on this platform.
 Note that only one instance of _DOTE_ is allowed to run at the same time.

-- Choose the correct and latest version for your operating system from our [_DOTE_ Webshop](https://dote.sfx.aau.dk/downloads) or you can browse the latest [releases](https://github.com/BigSoftVideo/DOTE/releases) on our public _DOTE_ GitHib repository.
+- Choose the correct and latest version for your operating system from our [_DOTE_ Webshop](https://dote.sfx.aau.dk/downloads) or you can browse archived [releases](https://github.com/BigSoftVideo/DOTE/releases) on our public _DOTE_ GitHib repository.

     - **Windows**
         - To install the Windows version, `double click` on the `EXE` file.